 Brisbane is often considered moderately priced when it comes to renting.
 A studio apartment in Brisbane can range from $500-$700 per month.
 For a one-bedroom, you’re looking at about $600 -$900, and for a two-bedroom unit or flat, this will be around the $800 – $1200 mark.

-The best way to find out what your cost of living will be in Brisbane is to visit the Australian Tax Office, and they have a handy budget calculator.
-This can help you work out how much money you’ll need for utilities, groceries, clothing, etc.
+The best way to find out what your cost of living will be in Brisbane is to visit the Australian Tax Office, which has a handy budget calculator.
+This can help you determine how much money you’ll need for utilities, groceries, clothing, etc.

-When visiting Adelaide, you should be sure to see a cricket match at the Adelaide Oval.
+When visiting Adelaide, you must watch a cricket match at the Adelaide Oval.

-Afterward, make sure to see some of the city’s historical places, including Adelaide Central Market (dating back to 1869), or exploring the city’s Chinatown district.
+Afterwards, see some of the city’s historical places, including Adelaide Central Market (1869), or explore the city’s Chinatown district.

-The best way to save money (aside from living in an apartment or house with bills included) is by getting a food delivery service for all your groceries and minimizing the amount of time you spend at grocery stores.
+The best way to save money (aside from living in an apartment or house with bills included) is by getting a food delivery service for all your groceries and minimising the time you spend at grocery stores.

-Adelaide has many people who share houses, which means that they will often split costs between them – this could be as simple as agreeing on what days each person buys their milk!
-Living expenses can vary depending on where you live but generally speaking, they are not more than $600 per week if living alone.
+Adelaide has many people who share houses, so they will often split costs between them – this could be as simple as agreeing on what days each person buys their milk!
+Living expenses can vary depending on where you live, but generally, they are not more than $600 per week if you live alone.

 If renting long-term, expect to pay around $200-250 AUD/week for rent combined with utilities, etc., although you should note that these fees may differ depending upon location and provider.

 An average apartment cost about $2000.
-One bedroom in a shared house (with shares) is about $600 while two bedrooms in a shared house with mates cost about $1000.
-Three-bedroom properties rent at over $1500 per week, but you can find some for around the thousand dollar mark if you’re lucky!
+One bedroom in a shared house (with shares) is about $600, while two bedrooms in a shared house with mates cost about $1000.
+Three-bedroom properties rent for over $1500 per week, but you can find some for around the thousand-dollar mark if you’re lucky!

 There’s a lot to do on the Gold Coast, which means you’ll spend more money than if you were living somewhere like Adelaide.
 The perfect way to keep your costs down is by eating out less!

-Cost of accommodation: $2000 average, Public transport/carpooling travel credit card: $3000 per year, Groceries (basic): $2500 per week for one person, or around $4000 for two people Basic utilities will cost anywhere from about 30-50 cents per day.
+Cost of accommodation: $2000 average, Public transport/carpooling travel credit card: $3000 per year, Groceries (primary): $2500 per week for one person, or around $4000 for two people.
+Essential utilities will cost anywhere from about 30-50 cents per day.
 That includes electricity and water rates as well as council rates.

 You can expect about an extra 50% on top of that when it comes to internet plans.

-There are many more best places that contribute to the economic diversity in Australia that we could list, but these are our top choices!
+Many more best places contribute to the economic diversity in Australia that we could list, but these are our top choices!
 They have something for everyone – even for people who want to work remotely on their laptops while living abroad.
 Hopefully, you can find your best place now too!
 The diversity in Australia to find the best location.